Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/awakened-tree.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 317, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Awakened Tree](2-Mechanics/CLI/bestiary/plant/awakened-tree.md)
 *Source: Monster Manual p.
 317, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD and the Basic Rules.*